Keeping you safe and well

 3. Notify your college and department’s designated COVID-19 contacts

-So that welfare support and alternative teaching arrangements can be put in place if needed.
+So that welfare support and alternative teaching and assessment arrangements can be put in place if needed.

 When you need to self-isolate